Spore-Community/spore-community.github.io/docs/pollination/pollen_metadata.md

 - Author
     - The username and user ID of the author.
 - Asset ID
     - All Spore assets have a 12-digit ID, uniquely identifying them on the server.
+[Read more...](asset_id)
 - Description
     - Asset's description, as set in the editor.
 - Tags